inplayer-org/docs/docs/notifications.md

     resource: {
         account_id: 106,
         code: 422,
         explain: {422: "Your card was declined.
-Your request was in test mode, but used a non test (live) card.
+Your request was in test mode but used a non-test (live) card.
 For a list of valid test cards, visit: https://stripe.com/docs/testing."},
         message: "Failed to create a subscription"
     }
 }